 As a direct-to-consumer brand, Madison Reed has been an early-adopter of the virtual try-on experience.

 "One of our biggest hurdles is confidence—hair color is a hard product to buy online, there's so many factors— so if we can reduce that fear and drive that confidence through live try-on, we do it," says Wozny.

 Throughout the year, Madison Reed has seen an impressive 38% increase in conversion thanks to the incorporation of the AR powered hair virtual try on services.
-The brand's color crew agents and customers alike have both used the feature to help choose the best hair color for clients and themselves.
+Visualized try-on results help to increase the purchase confidence of Madison hair products.